We dedicated a day-long layover in Mexico City to the neighborhood of Coyoacan.

 Coyoacan Artisanal Market

 Circling back to the main square, we shopped at the Artisanal Market located across the street from the Jardin Hidalgo.

-Exploring the Colorful Streets
+Explore the Colorful Streets

 Casa de Cultura Jesús Reyes Heroles

 Located at Francisco Sosa 202 and on the plaza of the Francisco Sosa Park is the Jesus Reyes Heroles Cultural Center.

 Tacos and the End of Our Day in Coyoacan

-This isn’t in Coyoacan so perhaps I shouldn’t have even bothered writing about it here, but the tacos we ate afterward deserved mention, so forgive me.
+This isn’t in Coyoacan so perhaps I shouldn’t have even bothered writing about it here, but the amazing tacos we ate afterward deserved mention, so forgive me.

 After we had our fill of 3 peso tacos (3 PESOS!), we took the Mexico City Metro (which was an experience all in itself!) back to the airport for our 8 o’clock flight to Houston.